divi255/cloud-fancyindex/README.md

 I like NGINX fancyindex module (https://www.nginx.com/resources/wiki/modules/fancy_index/).
-With a good theme it can make your auto-indexed file trash look like solid SP500 companys' website with a few directives in webserver config.
+With a good theme it can make your auto-indexed file trash look like solid SP500 company's Website with a few directives in web server config.

 But future is coming and we are moving to cloud storages.